Severe Weather Week begins Sunday

 Each year, the Indiana Department of Homeland Security collaborates with the National Weather Service during Severe Weather Preparedness Week to remind and educate Hoosiers about seasonal severe weather threats and how to effectively prepare for them.

-Throughout the week, IDHS will share severe weather safety tips on social media.
+Throughout the week, the IDHS will share severe weather safety tips on social media.

 Statewide tornado drill